10 ways Lucy Ricardo was basically a Millennial

 The inter-generational clash that exists now has been stoked by these persistent labels, but we think there's common ground to be found in an unexpected mediator: Lucy Ricardo.
 Here's why Lucy's perfect for the job.

-There are plenty of folks from each generation who defy the stereotypes, of course, and in looking at how our culture has defined each group, Lucy seems to be a prime example of a Baby Boomer outlier.
-In many ways her character seems to intentionally defy her Baby Boomer peers, exhibiting qualities we dare say are quite "Millennial" for her time.
+There are plenty of folks from each generation who defy the stereotypes, of course, and in looking at how our culture has defined each group, Lucy seems to be a prime example of Millenial born before her time.
+In many ways her character seems to intentionally defy her peers, exhibiting qualities we dare say are quite "Millennial" for her time.

 I Love Lucy ran from 1951 to 1957, and was chock full of "me me me" hilarity centered on its star, Lucy, who desperately wants to achieve fame.
 She gets into trouble when she spends money she doesn't have on clothes she doesn't really need.
 She's known as a whiner and a fibber, so much so there's even an entire episode based on the premise that she can't go a day without lying.